OOP2020/lab2-test/README.md

 ### Running Tests In BlueJ

-* Drag-and-drop the test file into the same directory as your source code, or copy it into the directory and then use `Edit -> Add Class from File...` to add to your project.
+* Drag-and-drop the test file into the same directory as your source code, or copy it into the directory and then use `Edit -> Add Class from File...` to add the file to your project.
-* BlueJ shows test files as green file icons
+* BlueJ shows test classes as green file icons
 * Right-click on a Test file and choose "Test All", or click the "Run Tests" button
 * A pop-up window shows the results.
 Passing tests get a green check mark.
+* If a test files, the bottom half of the dialog will show which JUnit test failed and why.
+The JUnit test will show you what method was being called when the failure occurred, and what the correct result should be.
+* You should correct your code until all tests pass.

 BlueJ project window showing test case:

 ![BlueJ Project with Tests](images/bluej-project-with-tests.png)

 Results of running unit tests.
 One test failed, 9 tests passed.
+The lower part of window shows the failure occurred in a test method named `testConstantPolynomial` at line 130.
+It expected `polyval` to return 1.0 but `polyval` returned -99.0.

 ![BlueJ Test Results](images/bluej-test-results.png)